swojtasiak/jsrdbg/README.md

 in the evaluated code after we continued execution using 'continue' command.
 So as you can see you have really pretty much control over the debugged code.
-But remember that with great power comes great responsibility, it's not really hard to broke the whole debugged application using such evaluation.
-Ok, let's go out from the evaluated code.
+But remember that with great power comes great responsibility, it's not really hard to break the whole debugged application using such evaluation.
+OK, let's go out from the evaluated code.
 Remember that you can display all local variables using 'info locals' command, but head over to the 'help' description, because it can be a quite tricky instruction and you probably will be